mdmd0497/locatelback/README.md

 # Fastapi base template for Python API projects

-Base template project to expand your ideas without need to build the project from scratch.
+Base template project to expand your ideas without need to set up the project from scratch.

 ## Installation